JulHorn/image_diff_server/README.md

 7. Check fetch dependency in package.json if needed
 8. Rename interfaces to IInterfaceName
 9. Use proper typing for callbacks
 10. Clean up server API
+11. Count the number of times a check failed/ Make an extra kinda tmp list available?

 ## Installation